nexional/ConvertEpochToDate/README.md

 10-13 digits are expected as Epoch timestamp.
 Anything else is ignored.

-Default output date format is `%a %d %b %Y %I:%M:%S %p + XXX ms` e.g.
+Default output date format is `%a %d %b %Y %I:%M:%S %p + XXXms` e.g.
-`Tue 01 Jan 2019 01:02:34 AM + 123 ms`.
+`Tue 01 Jan 2019 01:02:34 AM + 123ms`.
 It can be customized to the format you want.
 See **Customization** section below.

 ## How to use